 Patssi Valdez: LA LA LA

-LA LA LA features multimedia artworks by Patssi Valdez that center the splendor of Los Angeles - spanning from the late 1970s to the present.
-Well known for her opulent paintings of interior spaces and paper fashion installations, Valdez is also a founding member of Asco, a Chicanx performance and conceptual art group.
-Valdez was born and raised in East Los Angeles, and the exhibition works capture her focus on the beauty, glamor, and jouissance of the underground Chicanx and Latinx communities amid which she grew up.
+LA LA LA features multimedia artworks by Patssi Valdez (b.
+1951) that center the splendor of Los Angeles - spanning from the late 1970s to the present.
+Well known for her opulent paintings of interior spaces and paper fashion installations, Valdez is also a founding member of Asco, a Chicano performance and conceptual art group.
+Valdez was born and raised in East Los Angeles, and the exhibition works capture her focus on the beauty, glamor, and jouissance of the underground Chicano and Latino communities amid which she grew up.
 Through audio clips and found objects, LA LA LA will create an immersive environment that encapsulates the artist's imagination and brown worldmaking.

 The exhibition refocuses attention on Valdez's artistic beginnings as a photographer, shedding light on the relationship between her experiments on paper and her works in other media, including collage, installation, and photography.
-Along with recent works, including Downtown L.A.
-I (2026), the exhibition will feature iconic glamorous creations from Valdez's career such as Take One (Black Diamond Edition) (c.
-1976).
-LA LA LA will also feature new pieces created by rafa esparza and Gabriela Ruiz in collaboration with Valdez, reflecting the abundance of brown exuberance that characterizes the city of Los Angeles.
+Along with recent works, including Downtown LA I (1983/2026), the exhibition will feature iconic glamorous creations from Valdez's career such as Take One (Black Diamond Edition) (2026).
+LA LA LA will also feature new pieces created by rafa esparza (b.
+1981) and Gabriela Ruiz (b.
+1991) in collaboration with Valdez, reflectingthe abundance of brown exuberance that characterizes the city of Los Angeles.
 This show contemplates the artists' experimental practices inspired by urban life and visions for a brown future.

 LA LA LA is curated by Marco Antonio Flores, with the assistance of Ray Fernandez.